farcasterxyz/docs/docs/index.md

       text: Build a frame
       link: /developers/frames/
     - theme: alt
-      text: Explore social sign in
+      text: Explore Sign In with Farcaster
       link: /developers/siwf/
     - theme: alt
       text: Learn about the protocol